Celestia Grand – A glamorous collection of villas with private pools and direct sunset views in a quiet neighborhood south of Fira.

 Celestia Grand – Location

-- Handy to: Fira nightlife, dining, and shopping (9-minute drive), wine country (5-minute drive), and Pyrgos traditional village (5-minute drive).
+• Handy to: Fira nightlife, dining, and shopping, wine country, and Pyrgos traditional village.

 Celestia Grand – The Basics